calvitoria/how-to-create-API/README.md

 ```

-your package.json file should be something like this:
+your package.json file should be looking similar to this:

 ```
 {